 Continual engagement and communication are crucial to facilitating positive behavioural change.
 Managers must be prepared to engage helpfully and positively with operatives working out in the field, in addition to providing regular opportunities for operative and driver training and improvement.
 It is important that this is offered in a positive spirit so that it gives members of the workforce encouragement to engage constructively.

 Rewards can also be very effective at reinforcing positive behavioural change.
 Telematics data can be useful here: for example, it can be used to create league tables, where the safest and most-improved drivers or operatives might be rewarded for their efforts in a spirit of friendly competition.

 Q: How does equipment maintenance affect safety on site?

 A: Equipment and vehicles which are inadequately maintained can pose a serious safety risk.
-Telematics technology can assist vehicle and equipment maintenance by providing not only alerts and updates about potential mechanical issues, but simplifying through automating the process of scheduling servicing.
-This regular preventive maintenance also makes it easier to despatch maintenance staff to the site so that they can deal with mechanical issues as and when they arise.
+Telematics technology can assist equipment and vehicle maintenance by providing not only alerts and updates about potential mechanical issues, but simplifying through automating the process of scheduling servicing.
+This regular preventive maintenance also makes it easier to dispatch maintenance staff to the site so that they can deal with mechanical issues as and when they arise.

 A: Inadequate fatigue management is another major risk on construction sites, and the cause of countless accidents every year.
 Construction workers and drivers who are tired are considerably less likely to follow proper safety procedures and take the appropriate precautions.
 A construction site safety checklist must ensure that there are clear processes for recording rest breaks as well as monitoring operator time.